Nesaganesh/automation.d365/README.md

 This project contains automated tests for Dynamics 365 using Playwright and TypeScript.
 The tests are designed to verify various functionalities within the Dynamics 365 environment.

+This project in future can also have Automation for E2E testing
+Cross Browser Testing

 ## Table of Contents

 - [Installation](#installation)